deib-polimi/TRex/README.md

     $ nodejs trex-proxy.js

 waits connections on port 8888, and connects to the T-Rex server running on localhost:50254 (the default).
-Change file "handlers.js" to connect to a different server.
+Use the following environment variables to change these defaults: TREX_HOST, TREX_PORT

-The proxy exports four main REST services: one to connect, one to publish events, one to subscribe to events, and one to get received events (which it stores, on behalf of clients).
-The first two are POST requests, the latter is a GET request.
+The proxy exports five main REST services: one to connect, one to publish events, one to subscribe to events, one to unsubscribe, and one to get received events (which it stores, on behalf of clients).
+The first is a GET request, those to publish and subscribe are POST requests, the one to unsubscribe is a DELETE request, the latter is a GET request.

 Clients are identified through an UUID they receive at connection time.